NMSU gets past Arizona Christian for first win of season, 83-77 - KVIA

 NMSU gets past Arizona Christian for first win of season, 83-77

-PHOENIX, Arizona - It was anything but an easy win for the NMSU Aggies, but a win is a win.
+PHOENIX, Arizona -- It was anything but an easy win for the New Mexico State Aggies, but a win is a win.

 Sunday, the Aggies opened their 2020 campaign against the Arizona Christian Firestorm.